oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-use-sharepoint-search/rule.md

 ### Search a specific property

-if you are familiar with the structure of the metadata in the content you're searching, you can restrict your searches to a property with the syntax <property>:<search term="">.
-E.g. to search the filename field for the term "report", you would use "filename:report".<br></search></property>
+if you are familiar with the structure of the metadata in the content you're searching, you can restrict your searches to a property with the syntax &lt;property&gt;:&lt;search term&gt;.
+E.g. to search the filename field for the term "report", you would use "filename:report".

 Example of properties you can use (common ones);